Background

 • Walking

-If you are starting from the ByWard Market area, head west on Rideau Street until you reach Sussex Drive.
-Turn left onto Sussex Drive and continue straight until you reach Wellington Street.
-Turn right onto Wellington Street, and you will see The National War Memorial directly ahead.
+If you are in the ByWard Market area, locate George Street and head west towards Sussex Drive.
+Turn left onto Sussex Drive and continue until you reach the intersection with Wellington Street.
+Turn right onto Wellington Street, and after a short walk, you will see The National War Memorial on your left.

 Popular Experiences near The National War Memorial